oakrapidresponse/oakrapidresponse.github.io/international.markdown

 [![eir_render](/images/international_12.png)](/images/international_12.png){: width="100%" }
-*Above: In the approved environmental impact report (EIR), raised concrete curb separators between the bus lane and the general traffic lane were specified, when they were not otherwise separated by other street elements.*
+*Above: In the approved environ_03mental impact report (EIR), raised concrete curb separators between the bus lane and the general traffic lane were specified, when they were not otherwise separated by other street elements.*
 {: style="font-size: 80%" }

 The International BRT lane installation is not only incomplete with respect to how it was originally proposed to the community, but it also lacks the lane separation that is standard on any international-grade BRT project.
 This physical separation, typically achieved with concrete separators such as parking curbs arranged linearly, deters private vehicle misuse and speeding through the bus lane.
 It is worth noting that this is not only an international standard, but has become a recommendation of NACTO as well, via their APTA Standards Development Program.
 Furthermore, the physical separation element was included in the approved EIR and was only removed after the EIR process had concluded.
 Thus, the installed design contradicts the design approved by council and reviewed via public engagement.